entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

 #### Summary Cards

-The Summary Card MFEs provides a view into aggregate data for the process implementation.
+The Summary Card MFEs provide a view into aggregate data for the process implementation.
 The rendered information includes a total value, a trend value, and a timeframe selector.
-The Summary Card allows the application developer to select a request for rendering information.
+The Summary Card provides the the option to request rendering information.
 This request maps to a call in the underlying engine and provides the summarized data.

 ![summary-cards.png](./pda-images/summary-cards.png)

 The PAM implementation of the Summary Card widget relies on the PAM custom query functionality.
 The PAM PDA engine exposes a configuration file where the custom query can be defined.
 This allows user customization of the data rendered on the summary cards.
-The application contains a "properties" file where the implementer can submit a custom query for each of the cards.
+The application contains a "properties" file where the user can submit a custom query for each of the cards.

 #### Totals Over Time